 As the ship’s team explores the world’s ocean, we provide online access to information about its current expeditions through the Okeanos Explorer Atlas.
 With this Atlas, you can get a near real-time picture of the ship’s operational activities as it progresses through each of its missions.
 You can also access observations, including the meteorological and oceanographic measurements the ship collects.

 The OER Digital Atlas

-After the ship completes each of its missions, we assist in preserving and providing long-term access to the data the team collected through the OER Digital Atlas.
-This Atlas contains data and information from over 260 OER missions, including the more than 65 missions the Okeanos Explorer executed over the past six years.
+After the ship completes each of its missions, we assist in preserving and providing long-term access to the data the team has collected through the OER Digital Atlas.
+This Atlas contains data and information from 313 OER sponsored missions, including the more than 87 missions the Okeanos Explorer executed since 2008.